Reserve Bank of India

 The following conditions shall apply to all IRDs, whether traded on an exchange or in the OTC market:

-a.
-Market-makers of IRDs in OTC markets shall comply with the ‘suitability and appropriateness’ requirements contained in the circular on Comprehensive Guidelines on Derivatives issued by the Reserve Bank, as amended from time to time.
+Market-makers of IRDs in OTC markets shall comply with the ‘suitability and appropriateness’ requirements contained in the Master Direction – Reserve Bank of India (Market-makers in OTC Derivatives) Directions, 2021 issued by the Reserve Bank, as amended from time to time.
 Exchanges shall ensure that clients participating on exchanges are adequately made aware of the risks associated with the derivative instrument.

 13. Regulatory reporting –